Buying real estate in Nagoya?

 What are typical buyer closing costs for houses in Nagoya right now?

-The single largest closing cost category for house buyers in Nagoya is typically the real estate agent commission, which on a 35-million-yen purchase comes to approximately 1.2 million yen ($7,600 USD or 6,550 EUR).
+The single largest closing cost category for house buyers in Nagoya is almost always the real estate agent commission, which at the legal maximum of roughly 3% plus tax on a 35 million yen house works out to about 1.2 million yen ($7,700 / €6,500), making it the line item most worth understanding and potentially negotiating.

 We cover all these costs and what are the strategies to minimize them in our property pack about Nagoya.